Chrysler minivans (S): Chassis

 The first-generation Chrysler minivans are based upon the Chrysler S platform, using unibody construction.
 Contrary to popular belief, the S platform is not directly related to the K platform; though sharing powertrains to lower development and production costs, the S platform has a distinct body structure, allowing for a higher hoodline and seat height.
 The S platform is produced in two wheelbases: 112.1 inches for standard-length minivans; 119.1 inches for "Grand"-length minivans.

 Adapting the layout of the K platform for a larger vehicle, the S-platform vans were fitted with MacPherson strut front suspension and a beam rear axle with leaf springs.
-All S-platform minvans are fitted with front disc and rear drum brakes.
+All S-platform minivans are fitted with front disc and rear drum brakes.

 Engines

 For the first three years of production, two engines were offered – both inline-4 engines with two-barrel carburetors.
 The base 2.2 L was borrowed from the Chrysler K-cars, and produced 96 hp horsepower.
 The higher performance fuel-injected version of the 2.2 L engine later offered in the K-cars was never offered in the Caravan, and the 2-bbl version would remain the base power plant until mid-1987.
 Alongside the 2.2 L, an optional Mitsubishi 2.6 L engine was available, producing 104 hp.